suahmed31/Legal-Brief-Work/README.md

 **CaseBriefs** folder contains sample case briefs for indian cases.
 Case Judgements for each case briefs are stored in **CaseJudgements** folder.

 We have used OpenNyAi based BUILD Model to create the Rhetorical Roles (RR).
-You can find the details about the Rhetorical Role Baseline at the Git Hub link https://github.com/Legal-NLP-EkStep/rhetorical-role-baseline.
+You can find the details about the Rhetorical Role Baseline at the [Git Hub link](https://github.com/Legal-NLP-EkStep/rhetorical-role-baseline).

 Once, we get the RRs, we can now process them further for creating a Case Brief.

 # System Architecture

-This work is build on top of [BUILDNyAI](https://legal-nlp-ekstep.github.io/Competitions/Rhetorical-Role/).
+This work is build on top of [BUILDNyAI](https://legal-nlp-ekstep.github.io/Competitions/Rhetorical-Role/) model and [OpenNyAI NLP Pipeline](https://github.com/OpenNyAI/Opennyai).
+The OpenNyAI NLP Pipeline takes a legal Judgement and Produces three types of outputs with the help of three pre-trained models, namely - summarizer, NER and Rhetorical-Roles.

+You can also get all the three types of data (Summary, Name Entities, Rhetorical Roles) using this [WebAPP](https://summarizer-fer6v2lowq-uc.a.run.app/) provided by OpenNyAI.
+However, copying each rhetorical role is a cumbersome and highly inefficient task.
+So, we need to install the NLP Pipeline on our local system and then download the models output, in our case rhetorical roles, in JSON format.

+The technical issue with the JSON format in this case is its readability and thereby its analysis.
+The JSON format of legal text is a complex architecture as mentioned in its [description](https://github.com/Legal-NLP-EkStep/rhetorical-role-baseline).
+So, we have convert the same in to more efficient format and we choose it to be Comma Separated Values (CSV) format.

+The real work